 Learning of laws of Boolean algebra is essential to handle complex logical operations in computer technology as well as in real life situation.
 There are many Boolean operators including AND, OR, NOT and QUOTATION MARKS.

-You know “0” and “1” are used both as logic symbols in the computer technology and as constants to denote permanent open or closed circuits respectively.
-However, after excessive usage of these logic gates, Boolean algebra was invented so that the number of these gates could be reduced without affecting the logic operation.
+You know “0, ” and “1” are used both as logic symbols in the computer technology and as constants to denote permanent open or closed circuits respectively.
+However, after excessive use of these logic gates, Boolean algebra was invented so that the number of these barriers could be reduced without affecting the logic operation.

-The list of instructions, rules or elements which can help in reducing the logic gates are collectively known as the Boolean algebra.
+The list of instructions, rules or elements which can help in reducing the logic gates is collectively known as the Boolean algebra.

-It is named after George Boole, the mathematical logic was first used in 1847.
-However it was only first called Boolean algebra in 1913.
+It is named after George Boole; the mathematical logic was first used in 1847.
+However, it was called Boolean algebra in 1913.
 In this logical expressions the data sets are given truth values, either true or false, commonly expressed as either 1 or 0.
 This is the basis of all modern digital electronics and programming.

 In simple terms, it is the mathematics that one has to use to analyze and simplify digital gates and circuits.
 Any complex Boolean expression can be simplified using these set of rules.
 The values given to the variables according to the Boolean Algebra are the truth values, commonly known as ‘True’ or ‘False’; where ‘True’ is equivalent to ‘1’ and ‘False’ is denoted as ‘0’.

-So instead of placing numbers in the missing values, like you would in a normal mathematical operation of addition and multiplication, the word problems in it are based on the conjunctions, ‘and’, ‘or’ and ‘not’.
-It can be better understood by the following example,
+So instead of placing numbers in the missing values, like you would in a regular mathematical operation of addition and multiplication, the word problems in it are based on the conjunctions, ‘and,' ‘or’ and ‘not.'
+The following example can help you to understand it better: